mohit2713/Namaste-react-series-course/src/learningFiles.js/Notes.md

    3. we can have mutiple parents and childrrens and all will reder.
    4. Outlet is replaced by the components.

+# useRouterError() hook :-
+1. we use useRouterError hook to read error messages.
+2. we make our own error page.
+3. eg. import { useRouteError } from "react-router-dom";
+4. Give error object.

 # Never use anker tag for routing in react coz it will reloads your page.
 # In react we can navigate to a new page without reloading our current page.